hazelcast/hazelcast-reference-manual/src/Simulator-CoordinatorRemote.md

 And the number of selected members can be limited using '--maxCount'.
 - maxCount

 By default the selection of the workers is very predictable, but this can sometimes be a problem.
 E.g. when you want to kill random members and get them killed spread equally over all members.
-In such situations the '--random' option can be configured:
+In such situations the '--random' option can be used:
 ```
 member-kill --random
 ```